wnovido/IntroAngular/README.md

 IntroAngular
 ============

 Introduction to Angular.
 Showing the basic on how to program in AngularJS using Netbeans IDE.
+Dated Oct 20,2014.